cjacker/opensource-toolchain-msp430/README.md

 If built successfully, 'main' elf generated, it means toolchain works. otherwise, please examine the steps of the toolchain installation.

 # Flashing
-There are 2 Flashing tools you can use with linux for MSP430.
+There are 3 Flashing tools you can use with linux for MSP430, include mspdebug, msp-flasher(TI) and bsl scripter(TI)

-Note, Some models of MSP430 also support BSL UART/I2C flashing, and TI officially provided a bsl-scripter tool. but it need a USB to TTL adapter at least with RX/TX/DTR/RTS pins and may also need a special designed circuit, you should buy "MSP430 BSL adapter" or something like that.
-I tried bsl-scripter with some cheap  general USB to TTL adapter, the codes of bsl-scripter need some changes, and the RESETControl/TESTControl code need to implement for Linux.
-Please refer to https://github.com/gbhug5a/CP2102-with-BSL-Scripter-for-MSP430 for more information.
-I keep 2 patches of bsl-scripter for linux within this repo, and maybe implement the missing codes some day in future.
+**Note:**
+* Not all models of MSP430 support BSL UART flashing, please read the datasheet first.
+* TI officially provided a bsl-scripter tool and only works with TI MSP BSL rocket adapter and some adapter special designed for MSP430.
+* **If you want to use general USB to TTL UART adapter, at least it should have RX/TX/DTR/RTS pins and need some patches to bsl scripter.**

 ## mspdebug
 MSPDebug is a free debugger for use with MSP430 MCUs.